vavaibhav31/Stock-Price-Prediction/README.md

-# Stock-Price-Prediction
+# Sales-Prediction
-This is a repository for Regression Analysis on Stock Price Prediction
+This is a repository for Regression Analysis on Sales Prediction